nuxeo/nuxeo/nuxeo-distribution/README.txt

   In the future, this application will provide a full installation of Nuxeo (including EJBs, JMS, etc).

-  Build syntax: `mvn package -P gf3`
+  Build syntax: `mvn install package -P gf3`

 Extending
 ---------